MahbbRah/RS-project/README.md

 	3. You need to add students first to use this app for result purpose

 # Note
 This Project was created for Thakurgaon Polytechnic Institue and there is some Algorithm problem.
-So that's why this project is not production.
+So that's why this project is not in production.
 We made this project publicly so you can learn from this project.
 # Support
-If you found this useful or if you have problem with this app then simply send me your query: mahbub.meh@gmail.com
+If you found this useful or if you have problem with this app while using then simply send me your query: mahbub.meh@gmail.com